Visitor StatisticsKlondike Gold Rush NHS - Alaska

 Lodging and Camping

 Skagway is a very small town, particularly when the tourists leave before winter, so there's not a great amount of lodging.
 There are ten motels and bed and breakfasts to choose from.
-Check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+Check out your favorite online lodging site for the lodging type of your choice.

 There is a National Park Service campground in Dyea with no facilities other than vault toilets.
 It rarely fills.